jakewdr/mini-csv-lib/README.md

 # Features

-- CSV to Python dicitionary
+- CSV to Python dictionary
 - CSV to Python list
 - Ability to find a specific value in a CSV file through its column and row number (indexes from zero!)